-Proper alignment of your turntable stylus ensures the most accurate reproduction of the recording and stops it from wearing down immaturely.
+Proper alignment of your turntable stylus ensures the most accurate reproduction of the recording and stops it from wearing down prematurely.
 There are various tools available for achieving this alignment.

 Note: Before aligning your cartridge, make sure your turntable is set up properly and the tracking force is adjusted – How to set up your turntable.

 At the very least, the specified stylus overhang (the distance the stylus tip extends beyond the centre spindle when the headshell is positioned directly above the spindle) should be set.
 A simple way to set overhang is to use an overhang gauge that has markings in millimetres (mm).
 Common stylus overhang distances are 15 mm (as is the case for our AT-LP1240-USB Turntable) and 16 mm (for our AT-LP120-USB turntable), but other lengths exist as well.
 Note that on a turntable that includes a premounted cartridge/stylus the overhang has typically been preset at the factory.

 To ensure the most accurate reproduction of the recording, low noise and least amount of wear on the record and stylus, it is important that the stylus is aligned in such a way that its tip remains as tangent to the record groove as possible as it travels across the record.
 With a pivoted tonearm, it is possible to achieve perfect tangency at only two points as the tonearm travels in an arc across the record.
 These two points are known as null points (points where there is no tracking error).
 A two-point cartridge alignment protractor can help achieve this tangency.
 You can download and print a two-point protractor from our website – just be sure to print the protractor to actual size.
 The LP5 comes with a printed protractor for convenience.